Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Efficiencies and success rates

-The success rate in our protocol is proportional to the probability of receiving at least one photon on the satellite, as then we are certain that Alice and Bob share entangled states.
-The complement of that event is that no photons reach the satellite, equivalent to $\sigma=0$ at the detectors.
+The protocol efficiency is proportional to the probability of receiving at least one photon at the remote station, as then we are certain that Alice and Bob share entangled states.
+The complement of that event is that no photons reach the satellite, equivalent to $\sigma=0$.
+Setting $\sigma = 0$ in Eq.~(\ref{efficiencyfullapp}) we find

-Starting from Eq.~\ref{rho_in}, we take the trace over modes $a_1$ and $b_1$, which sets $n=n'$ and $m=m'$.
-Then we project the state onto $|0,0\rangle_{a_2,b_2}$.
-This operation sets $n=p$ and $m=q$ and as a result the sums over $p$ and $q$ disappear.
-The probability of nothing reaching the satellite is therefore